carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 The result of this should be four times the content of `primary_unit`.

-The computation we want to perform on this image is a convolution, both on the host (CPU) and device (GPU) and compare the results and runtimes.
+The computation we want to perform on this image is a convolution, both on the host and device and compare the results and execution times.
-**TODO** explains in simple language what the convolution does.
+**TODO** explain in simple language what a convolution is and what it does.
 To do so, we need to convolve the input with some blurring function.
 We will use a Gaussian, because it is very common.
+**TODO** explain in simple language what a Gaussian is.
 Let us first construct the Gaussian, and then display it.
-Remember that at this point we are still doing everything in the normal way, no use of a GPU yet.
+Remember that at this point we are still doing everything with standard Python, and not using the GPU yet.

 ~~~
 x, y = np.meshgrid(np.linspace(-2, 2, 15), np.linspace(-2, 2, 15))